-There will be an in-class midterm counting for 20%, and a final exam counting for 40% of the course grade.
+There will be an in-class midterm counting for 20%, and a final exam counting for 30% of the course grade.
 The final exam will cover the entire course.
-There will also be 4 assignments counting for 24% of the course grade as well as an in-class quiz counting for 6%, and class participation will count for 10%.
+There will also be 3 homework assignments counting for 24%, an in-class quiz counting for 6%, and class presentation counting for 20% (8% for draft submission, and 12% for final presentation).
+Homework and draft submission grades will be the same for team members; the final presentation will have a group and individual component, and each member should participate in the presentation.

-For students who show an exceptional improvement in performance in the final exam compared to the midterm (either an increase of at least 20 percentiles in rankings or 20% in scores) the weights will be changed to 10% for the midterm and 50% for the final.
+For students who show an exceptional improvement in performance in the final exam compared to the midterm (either an increase of at least 20 percentiles in rankings or 20% in scores) the weights will be changed to 10% for the midterm and 40% for the final.
 To determine the final grade distribution, a numerical weighted average of the four components will be computed.
 If medical problems force you to miss an examination, please contact me before the exam.